Dog Bites in CT

 While dog owners will vehemently claim that aggression is more about training than breed, the statistics say otherwise.

-Study after study demonstrates that pit bulls and rottweilers are by far the most violent breeds, as measured by attacks on humans resulting in serious injury or death; however, keep in mind that any dog that has been trained to attack can be vicious, even lethal.
+Study after study demonstrates that pit bulls and rottweilers are by far the most violent breeds, as measured by attacks on humans resulting in serious injury or death; however, keep in mind that any dog that has been trained to attack can be vicious and even lethal.

 Free Case Evaluations at Hastings, Cohan & Walsh, LLP!

 If you have been bitten by a dog, you may be able to recover damages.
-Please contact the Connecticut dog bite lawyers of Hastings, Cohan & Walsh, LLP today to schedule your free consultation.
+Please click here to contact the Connecticut dog bite lawyers of Hastings, Cohan & Walsh, LLP, or call us today at (203) 438-7450 to schedule your free consultation.
 With over seven decades of collective experience, we can capably handle your case.